kool-dev/kool/docs/05-Commands-Reference/0-kool.md

 ### Synopsis

-From development to production, a robust and easy-to-use developer tool that makes Docker container adoption quick and easy for building and deploying applications running on containers.
+From development to production, a robust and easy-to-use developer tool that makes Docker container adoption quick and easy for building and deploying cloud native applications.

 Complete documentation is available at https://kool.dev/docs